Graduate Certificate Program in Data Science Foundations

 - All courses at the 500- or 700-level taken for certificate credit must be letter-graded.
 Credit-only courses cannot be used for certificate credit.

-- Up to six (6) hours of PBS coursework, if not already used in another graduate program, may be transferred into the Graduate Certificate.
+- Up to three (3) hours of PBS coursework, if not already used in another graduate program, may be transferred into the graduate certificate.
 All transfer credit must carry a grade of B or better.

-Students must meet ONE of the following requirements for admission into the DSF Graduate Certificate Program:
+Applicants must meet ONE of the following requirements for admission into the DSF Graduate certificate Program:

 - Have a BS degree in Computer Science from an accredited four-year college or university, and have an overall (or major) GPA of at least 3.0 on a 4-point scale.